Borg BL2201SCECP Mechanical Digital Lock - Knob Keypad - Satin Chrome - Easicode Pro - Holdback

 Suitable Uses

-- Sheltered external doors where occasional keyless entry with on-door code management is the specification
+- Sheltered external doors where occasional keyless entry with on-door code management is the specification.

 Borg BL2000 Series Knob Keypad - Product Family